Janurary

 T-Rex have now definitely been caught up by the pack.

-Slade & wizzard fight it out for the pretigious Xmas Number One with the 2 best Xmas songs ever written..
-(Slade win by a neck..wizzard stall at No.4) both songs are re-released every year until the present day at Xmas..
-(I prefer the wizzard offering, if only for the cash register at the front..)
-This must mark the summit of Glam..
+Slade & Wizzard fight it out for the pretigious Xmas Number One with the 2 best Xmas songs ever written..
+(Slade win by a neck chartwise..
+Wizzard stall at No.4 with the superior tune) both songs are re-released every year at Xmas time..
+This must mark the commercial peak of Glam.

 Cozy Powell - a drummer - has instrumental glam hit before decending into heavy metal hell